 Vitamin D-fortified foods: Most people get very little vitamin D from the foods they eat, because there are very few foods that contain vitamin D. Foods that naturally contain vitamin D include fatty fish, fish oil, eggs, cheese, and butter.
 There are also foods and drinks that have been fortified with vitamin D, such as milk, milk alternatives, some brands of orange juice, and some vitamin-fortified breakfast cereals.
 Read the food nutrition labels to learn if the products you choose are sources of vitamin D.

 Dietary supplements: Vitamin D is available both over the counter and by prescription.
 If you are concerned that you are not getting enough vitamin D, be sure to talk to your family doctor.
 He or she will ask you about your diet and your exposure to sunlight, as well as any other risk factors that you may have.
 Your family doctor may also suggest testing your level of vitamin D; this will help you decide if a supplement is needed and how much you should take.

 If you are a senior, a vegetarian or vegan, a nursing mother, or a pregnant woman, talk to your family doctor about whether you should take a vitamin D supplement.

 The amount of vitamin D your body needs can vary depending on your weight, your genetic makeup, your skin color, whether you have any chronic conditions, and even where you live and how much sun exposure you get.
-Talk to your doctor about how much vitamin D you should be getting in your diet.

 Adults need at least the following amounts of vitamin D: